reednel/pages/src/content/about/-index.md

 ---
-title: "Reed Nelson"
+title: Reed Nelson
-meta_title: "About"
+meta_title: About
-description: "this is meta description"
+description: this is meta description
-image: "/assets/about/reed.jpg"
+image: /assets/about/reed.jpg
 draft: false
 ---